agentic-community/openapi-to-mcp/README.md

 The generated package includes all necessary dependency files, comprehensive documentation with usage instructions, and detailed tool specifications that describe each operation in MCP format.
 Everything is organized in a clean directory structure, ready for deployment or further customization.

+## Example Results & Output Guide

+Want to see what the converter produces?
+Check out our pre-generated example results and comprehensive output guide:

+**[Explore Example Results](examples/results/anthropic/sample_api/)** - See real evaluation reports, generated MCP servers, and more from our sample space mission API

+**[Read the Results Guide](docs/RESULTS_GUIDE.md)** - Understand every file the converter generates, with links to actual examples

+These resources show you exactly what to expect from the conversion process and help you interpret the evaluation scores and generated code.

 ## Prerequisites

 - Python 3.12 or higher